ShivamGite777/Cybersecurity-Notes/CYBER 101/Y-Networking/04-Wireshark.md

 ## Look at the expert info section.
 What is the number of warnings?
 # Ans
-Expert Info → Warnings
+-Expert Info → Warnings
-Open Exercise.pcapng.
+-Open Exercise.pcapng.
-Click Analyze.
+-Click Analyze.
-Select Expert Information.
+-Select Expert Information.
-Look for Warnings.
+-Look for Warnings.
-Read the number shown.
+-Read the number shown.
-Answer: